-Travel industry professionals in the UK and Ireland fear Donald Trump’s re-election could lead to another so-called "Trump slump".
+Travel industry professionals in the UK and Ireland fear Donald Trump’s re-election could lead to another so-called "Trump slump", with one brand already charting some hesitance among Brits to visit following the vote.

 Following confirmation of Trump’s victory on Wednesday (6 November), TTG launched a snap poll on the issue to gauge readers’ immediate feelings.